Information on all State in India

 The Municipal Corporations are also known as Mahanagar Palikas or Mahanagar Nigams.
-Each corporation has a committee which consists of a Mayor and Councillors.
+Each corporation has a committee which consists of a Mayor and Councilors.
 Mayor is the head.
 The members of the Municipal Corporations are elected directly by the people for a term of five years.
 The seats are reserved for women, SC and ST. Nevertheless, the procedure for elections to various municipal bodies is not uniform as the municipalities are under the jurisdiction of the State.

 The Panchayati Raj in India is a three-tier system consisting of Gram (village), Block (Janpad) and Zila (District).

 Gram (Village) Panchayats

 The Panchayat is the basic unit of the three-tier structure.
 It is an executive body of the village.
 People of the village directly elect the representatives of the village.
-People who are registered as voters and do not hold any office of profit under the Government are eligible for the election to the Panchayat.
+People who are registered as voters and do not hold any office of profit under the government are eligible for the election to the Panchayat.
 The individuals who have any criminal record are not qualified to contest the elections.
 The Panchayat has an elected chairman, popularly known as Sarpanch.
-As a local body the Panchayat is accountable to the general body of the village called Gram Sabha.
+As a local body, the Panchayat is accountable to the general body of the village called Gram Sabha.